Table of Contents

 - Eat a colorful variety of local vegetables more often than fruits.

-- Get to know the vendors at the local farmer’s market and buy foods that are in season to maximize their nutrient content.
+- Get to know the local farmer’s market vendors and buy foods that are in season to maximize their nutrient content.

-- Cook your own food, as restaurants focus on flavor, not health.
+- Cook your food, as restaurants focus on flavor, not health.

 - Become an expert label reader and learn more about the scientific ingredients in food.
 Generally, if you cannot pronounce it, you should not eat it.